dwindsor/bpf-self-sabotage/README.md

 ### Detection

 Detection is made more difficult because user eBPF probe insertions will still succeed, but the programs themselves will be completely inert.
-From a user perspective, calls to `bpf(2)` will still succeed, so user applications will proceed as if the insertion of their program happened successfully.

 Manually dumping the instructions of the hijacked exevce_event would indeed reveal no-ops are present: